Stephen Grimm

-Stephen Robert Grimm is a Professor of Philosophy at Fordham University.
+Stephen Robert Grimm is an American philosopher and Robert Southwell, S.J., Distinguished Professor of Philosophy and the Humanities at Fordham University in New York.
 His primary research is in epistemology, philosophy of religion, and the history of philosophy on topics related to understanding, wisdom, and the humanities.

 Education

 Grimm received his BA from Williams College in 1993, MA in Theology from St. Michael’s College, University of Toronto in 1996, and PhD in Philosophy from the University of Notre Dame in 2005.
 His dissertation Understanding as an Epistemic Goal was completed under the direction of Michael DePaul and Ted Warfield.

 Research

 Grimm’s research revolves around questions of inquiry, understanding, and wisdom as they intersect with the philosophy of science, religion, and the humanities.
 He is a Life Member of Clare Hall, University of Cambridge where he was a visiting fellow from 2016-2017.
 In 2022, he received Fordham's Distinguished Research Award in the Humanities.